-Value Stream Mapping (VSM) strives to uncover the areas where production can improve.
-It's a practice aimed at identifying every single aspect of a business - processes and, from there, pinpointing where waste occurs.
-While you can limit/define the process at your discretion, it's best to map the process from supplier to the customer.
-It is only after this discovery that managers can then work to improve production to eliminate the waste.
+Value Stream Mapping (VSM) is a lean manufacturing technique used to visualize and analyze the flow of materials and information needed to bring a product or service to a customer.
+It strives to uncover areas where production can improve.
+VSM is a practice aimed at identifying every aspect of a business's processes and, from there, pinpointing where waste occurs.
+While you can limit/define the process at your discretion, it's best to map it from the supplier to the customer.
+Only after this discovery can you work to improve production and eliminate waste.

 If an OEE calculation identifies that waste exists, then a VSM shines a light directly on the areas where waste occurs.
 From here, your team can work toward solutions.
 Without a VSM, you simply know that your company has waste, but not where it's coming from.
 Without that information, it's impossible to prevent it from happening in the future.